daipendency/daipendency-testing/README.md

 # daipendency-testing

-Test helpers for Daipendency and plugins
+Test helpers for Daipendency and extractors.